ChrstphrHll/npc_gen/students/Jaxon Brindarry.md

 ---
+name: Jaxon Brindarry
+race: Elf
+hair: curly turquoise hair that's done up in a top knot
+eyes: Hazel
+skin: Brown
+ideal: Wisdom
+trait1: Dreamy
+trait2: Naive
+trait: There's nothing I like more than a good mystery.
+flaw: Once someone questions my courage, I never back down no matter how dangerous the situation.
+bond: The gods of my people are a comfort to me so far from home.
 birthday:
   numeric: 4/17
   written: 17th of Moradent
-bond: The gods of my people are a comfort to me so far from home.
-eyes: Amber
-flaw: Once someone questions my courage, I never back down no matter how dangerous the situation.
-guild: Jettenia
-hair: curly turquoise hair that's done up in a top knot
-ideal: Wisdom
-name: Jaxon Brindarry
-organizations: []
-partyID: 28
-race: Elf
 relationships:
 - name: Railyn Retenia
   type: partymate